cdmuir/website/content/authors/lha2/_index.md

 ---
 # Display name
-title: Aren Gonzales
+title: Lin Ha

 # Username (this should match the folder name)
 authors:
-- aggonzales
+- lha2

 # Is this the primary user of the site?
 superuser: false